Human WorldSpaceflight

 What sort of rocket was it?

 The Blue Origin rocket is one of the largest operational or near-operational rockets on Earth.
-It belonged to the class of Heavy Lift Launch Vehicles (HLLVs).
+It belongs to the class of Heavy Lift Launch Vehicles (HLLVs).
 These rockets are about 98 meters (322 feet) tall, or roughly the height of a 32-story building.

 This Blue Origin rocket is designed to carry up to 45 metric tons (nearly 100,000 pounds) of cargo to low Earth orbit (LEO) in its fully reusable configuration.
 That’s roughly equivalent to launching three fully loaded commercial school buses into space at the exact same time.